nackjicholson/aiosql/docs/source/index.rst

 It may seem inconvenient to provide a connection on each call.
-You may have a look at the `AnoDB <https://github.com/zx80/anodb>`__ `DB` class which wraps both a database connection *and* queries in one connection-like extended object, including managing a pool and performing automatic reconnection if needed.
+You may have a look at the `AnoDB <https://github.com/zx80/anodb>`__ `DB` class which wraps both a database connection *and* queries in one connection-like extended object, including performing automatic reconnection when needed.

 Why you might want to use this
 ------------------------------